Calendar No. 404

 May 22, 2019

-Mr. Wicker (for himself, Mr. Blumenthal, and Ms. Cantwell) introduced the following bill; which was read twice and referred to the Committee on Commerce, Science, and Transportation
+Mr. Wicker (for himself, Mr. Blumenthal, Ms. Cantwell, Mr. Schumer, Ms. McSally, Mr. Markey, Mrs. Feinstein, Ms. Smith, Mrs. Gillibrand, Mr. Brown, and Ms. Warren) introduced the following bill; which was read twice and referred to the Committee on Commerce, Science, and Transportation

 To direct the Secretary of Transportation to issue a rule requiring all new passenger motor vehicles to be equipped with a child safety alert system, and for other purposes.